ANATOMY AND PHYSIOLOGY OF FARM ANIMALS

 THE HEART

-This is a muscular organ responsible for pumping blood round the body.
-Each pump action of the heart isknown a heartbeat.
-The heartis located in the thoracic cavity of the body, protected by the pericardium.
-It consists offour chambers:the upper: auricle (right and left), the lower: ventricles (right and left).
-A central wall divides the right and left part of the heart called septum.
-The auricles and ventricles are divided on the right by a tricuspid valve and on the left by a mitral/bicuspids valves.
+It consists of four chambers: the upper auricle (right and left), the lower ventricles (right and left).
+A central wall divides the right and left parts of the heart, called the septum.
+The auricles and ventricles are divided on the right by a tricuspid valve and on the left by a mitral/bicuspids valve.

 EVALUATION

-1. What is circulatory system?
+1. What is the circulatory system?

 2. List the functions of blood.